Federal Direct Student Loans

 The amount a student is eligible to borrow is determined by grade level and cost of attendance.
-There is no credit check for this loan.
-The student is eligible for federal loans as long as they are taking at least 6 credit hours per semester (half-time) and are not in default on a student loan already.
+There is no credit check.
+Additional eligibility requires enrollment in at least 6 credit hours per semester (half-time).

 Federal student loans go into repayment six months after the student has graduated, dropped below half-time enrollment, or withdrawn from the university.

-For 2012-2013, Unsubsidized Federal Direct Student loans have a 6.8% interest rate upon disbursement to the student account.
+2017-2018: Unsubsidized Federal Direct Student loans for Graduate Students have a 6.00% interest rate upon disbursement to the student account.

 Vocational Nursing students are awarded as a certificate/first year programs at freshmen loan levels.

-The federal government offers a loan calculator which allows you to calculate your monthly payments based on your current and future loan debt.
+Students can track actual and potential loan debt with the federal loan calculator which allows you to calculate your monthly payments based on your current and future loan debt.

 Please contact the Financial Aid office with any questions about loans.
 You can reach us at firstname.lastname@example.org, 1-800-343-4919 or 830-792-7217, or visit us in person in the Welcome Center.
 Our office is open Monday – Friday from 8am – 5pm.

 The Office of Financial Aid at Schreiner University is committed to assisting students in obtaining the best financial aid award possible.
 However, it is the student’s responsibility to comply with all requirements necessary to complete the financial aid process.
 In addition, the Office of Financial Aid is not responsible for the student's financial obligations to Schreiner University.
 Each student must verify their account balance and make arrangements for any amounts not covered by financial aid.